fareedfauzi/PseudoNote/README.md

 8. Analyst Notes - Integrated Markdown editor with live preview with markdown toolbar.
 9. Generate high-level, text-based execution tree graph flow.
 10. Insert section comments into the pseudocode and IDA-view assembly.
     - In the IDA disassembly view, there is also an option to use the currently highlighted/selected range.
-That selected range will be sent to the LLM.
-(Suitable for shellcode analysis.)
+That selected range will be sent to the LLM (Suitable for shellcode analysis).
 12. Highlight call and jump instructions in IDA-view and function calls in Pseudocode view.
 13. Supports OpenAI, Claude, Gemini, DeepSeek, and local LLMs such as Ollama and LM Studio.
     - Currently, only OpenAI, LM Studio, and OpenAI-compatible providers have been fully tested.